mk-fg/graphite-metrics/README.md

 Consists of separate components ("collectors") for processing of:

-* /proc/slabinfo for useful-to-watch values, not everything.
+* /proc/slabinfo for useful-to-watch values, not everything (configurable).
 * /proc/vmstat and /proc/meminfo in a consistent way.
 * /proc/stat for irq, softirq, forks.
 * /proc/buddyinfo and /proc/pagetypeinfo (memory fragmentation).